Search This Blog

 Picture this: America has the same president for more than 10 years in a row, leading until he dies in office.
 He imprisons a hundred thousand Americans based on their race, denies immigrants wishing to enter the country and tries to pack the Supreme Court when they rule against him.

 The administration you're picturing has already happened - FDR was elected for four terms and did all of those things.
-Yet we survived as a country.
+Yet we survived as a republic.

 I need more evidence that this time will be different, and cannot even comprehend the evidence I would need to support political violence against Trump.
 Because it would not stop with that, alas!